VegaJ03/340w/README.md

 #### Part 9 - Save and Print Results
 The results are saved to a .csv file.
 The results would show the evaluation of all models used, ordered by the model performance (best to worst).

 ---

+## Additional Notes

+Other files in the repository that are not needed to detect fake news are merely original files that are modified to create the finalized .ipynb file.

+---